fengdongfa1995/video-dl/README.md

 # Getting Involved
-You could discuss with me in [github's Discussions](https://github.com/fengdongfa1995/video-dl/discussions), find bugs or submit your excelent ideas in [github's Issues](https://github.com/fengdongfa1995/video-dl/issues), my last and the biggest wish is getting your [pull requests](https://github.com/fengdongfa1995/video-dl/pulls) to improve this naive tool.
+You could discuss with me in [github's Discussions](https://github.com/fengdongfa1995/video-dl/discussions), find bugs or submit your excelent ideas in [github's Issues](https://github.com/fengdongfa1995/video-dl/issues), my last but the biggest wish is getting your [pull requests](https://github.com/fengdongfa1995/video-dl/pulls) to improve this naive tool.